Predicting Drivers' Route Trajectories in Last-Mile Delivery Using A Pair-wise Attention-based Pointer Neural Network: Case Study

 Table \ref{tab_factor_pred} shows the results of the regression.
 Since the dependent variable is \emph{disparity scores}, a negative sign indicates a positive impact on the predictability.
 We observe that routes with tighter time window constraints and more stops are easier to predict.
 This may be due to the fact that these routes are usually harder to deliver.
 Hence, to avoid the risk of violating time constraints or delay, drivers tend to follow the planned routes and thus the route sequences are easier predict.
 We also find that routes associated with larger vans (i.e., larger vehicle capacity) are more predictable.
 The reason may be that larger vans are less flexible in choosing different routes, thus drivers are more likely to follow the navigation.
 Another important factor for better predictability is high-quality routes.
 This may be because high-quality routes are closer to the \ac{TSP} sequence which we use as inputs.
 Finally, routes in LA are more predictable than in other areas such as Chicago and Boston.

+It is worth noting that the regression model's $R^2$ is relatively small (0.072), implying a low goodness-of-fit.
+However, the purpose of the regression to identify factors that affect the trajectories' predictability and provides insights on understanding drivers’ behavior.
+Therefore, it suffices for us to focus on statistically significant parameters (e.g., $p$-value $<$ 0.05), rather than $R^2$.

-\subsubsection{Impact of input sequence.}
+\subsubsection{Impact of input sequence}

 All machine learning models in Table \ref{tab_results} (except for \ac{ASNN}) have the \ac{LSTM} encoder component, which requires the specification of input zone sequence.
+The input for the encoder is a ``sequence''.
+The role of encoder is to transforms a sequence of features $(x_1,...,x_n)$ into a sequence of embedded representation $(e_1,...,e_n)$.
+And the hidden vector of the last time step ($h_n^{\text{E}}$) is expected to include the global information of the whole sequence.
+Therefore, different input sequences may affect the information extraction in the LSTM encoder component.

 As mentioned in Section \ref{sec_exp_setup}, we currently use the \ac{TSP} sequence as input.
 It is worth exploring the model performance if we use a random zone sequence instead, which corresponds to the scenario without planned route information.
 Table \ref{tab_result_rand_seq} shows the model performance without the \ac{TSP} sequence information.
 Since the \ac{ASNN} result does not rely on \ac{TSP} information, it is not listed in the table.
 Results show that the \ac{LSTM-E-D} model becomes much worse with a random sequence as inputs, while the performance of Pnt Net and our method is only slightly affected.
 Even without the planned route information, the proposed model can still provide a reasonable estimation of driver trajectories.